sencha-dev/powkit/README.md

 but not full nodes or miners.
 For the DAG-based algorithms and verthash, data is cached in `~/.powcache`.
 Ethash will generally be between 40-80Mb per epoch (and generally 3 caches are stored), but verthash requires a strict 1.2Gb, so be careful if you're using verthash in memory.
-At the time of writing, running `make test` will throw about 2.2Gb of data into `~/.powcache` due to the variety and breadth of tests.
+At the time of writing, running `make test` will throw about 3.3Gb of data into `~/.powcache` due to the variety and breadth of tests.

-# Supported Algorithms
+# Algorithms

 The estimated hash times are meant to be relative since it can vary across different hardware.
 All tests were run